quintenroets/superpathlib/README.md

 * Easily set path properties (Linux only):
     * mtime: path.mtime = timestamp -> sets the modified time of a path instance to timestamp
     * tag: path.tag = value -> sets the tag value of a path instance
+* Use path as context manager:
+    * Automatically create and remove temporary files

 Or inherit from this class to define your own additional functionality: